Koneswaram Temple: Hindu and Buddhist conflicts over the temple

 Sri Lanka has had a history of conflict between its minority Hindu Tamils and majority Sinhalese Buddhists since its political independence from Great Britain in 1948 which led to the Sri Lankan Civil War.
 Since the 1950s Sinhalese Buddhists have claimed that the Tirukoneswaram temple was originally exclusively a Buddhist temple.
 They cite and interpret historical information of three Pagodas at the Koneswaram site as alluding to Buddhist temples.
 Buddhists have also claimed that the site was the location of the ancient Gokanna Vihara built by King Mahasena.
 It was also based on an assertion made by archaeologist Senarath Paranavithana in reading a 13th-century Sanskrit donative inscription in Grantha Tamil script made by a Codaganga Deva found in the Hindu temple's premises.
 The inscription reads that Codaganga landed in Gokarna in 1223.

 A temple dedicated to a deity in "Gokarna" city is mentioned in the Mahavamsa.
 It mentions that Mahasena (334–361) a Mahayanist zealot known for his temple destructions, who ruled a central kingdom of the island from the southern city of Anuradhapura destroyed temples dedicated to a deity in Gokarna and built Buddhist Viharas in its place.
 A twelfth-century commentary on Mahavamsa indicates that the destroyed deity temple had a lingam – a form of Shiva in it.
-The interpretation of deity temples into specifically a Siva temple by the commentary on Mahavamsa is disputed by Ambassador Bandu De Silva.

 Other sources indicate that the complex may have had Hindu and Buddhist sections prior to its destruction.
-During the 1958 riots, Tamils cut down bo trees near the temple to fabricate that it was not a Buddhist entity.
 In 1968, the unity government of majority Sinhalese dominated United National Party and the minority Tamil dominated Federal Party collapsed over disagreements about declaring the holy Hindu site a protected area.
 A committee appointed by a Federal Party Minister to study the viability of declaring the site protected was disbanded without consultation by the Prime Minister at the time, Dudley Senanayake, after receiving a letter of complaint from a prominent Buddhist monk who objected because the temple area would "get into the hands" of those "who are neither Sinhalese or Buddhist".
 The Federal Party withdrew its support to the government following that action.
 According to journalists like T. Sabaratnam, this incident had negative repercussions towards the future co-operation between Tamil and Sinhalese communities.
 The temple and its environs are currently occupied by the Sri Lankan Army, which maintains a base at Fort Frederick.
 On 21 September 2008, the chief priest of the temple Sivashri Kugarajakurrukal was assassinated in a campaign that has targeted Hindu priests in the region.